-All campus incident reports are forwarded to the Office of the Vice President for Student Affairs for review
+All campus incident reports are forwarded to the Office of the Vice President for Student Affairs for review and action as appropriate.
+Follow up investigations of reports take place and involve the necessary parties and/or agencies..

 Reporting to the Fullerton Police Department